-There’s a trail of mysterious break-ins and deaths and only the footprints of a giant robot left behind – what could it be?
-Well, obviously, yes, but there are more secret weapons and a fascist coup to deal with too.
+A trail of mysterious break-ins and deaths.
+Only the footprints of a giant robot left behind.
+What could it be‽ Well, obviously, yes, but that’s not the only secret weapon, and there are fascists to fight too.
 Can the Doctor, Sarah Jane Smith, Harry and the Brigadier stop them?
 And how much fun will we have watching?

 Ten Reasons To Watch Robot (warning: spoilers lower down the list)

 1 – Tom Baker is the Doctor.

 “You may be a doctor, but I am the Doctor.
 The definite article, you might say.”Tom grabs the role with astonishing energy, bewildering his friends and simply sweeping his foes before him, not just physically but with a firecracker intelligence, both mind and body in constant motion.
 No-one has any idea how to deal with him – except Sarah Jane – but he gets away with it all with simply blazing charisma.
 And he’s already wearing that scarf and that grin.
 Nothing will ever be the same again.

 The most iconic of all Doctors gets the most iconic of all title sequences, perfected by Bernard Lodge into the TARDIS rushing through a fabulous swirl that’s been the inspiration for most of the post-2005 titles.
 It’s paired with, for me, still the best version of the Doctor Who Theme, a ’70s remix of Delia Derbyshire’s original, now with looping echoes into the episode and cliffhanger scream out of it.

 3 – The final scene brings our heroes together and invites us all on more adventures.